LHeen08/Insta-Followers-Selenium/README.md

 # Requirements
 - Please follow the appropriate instructions on how to install docker on your machine:
   - [Docker setup](https://docs.docker.com/get-docker/)
+- To run the scripts listed below you need docker to be running

 # Installation
 Clone this repository to a local directory on your machine: